Configure Azure services for use with Configuration Manager

 Enable clients to authenticate by using Azure Active Directory (Azure AD).
 You can also configure Azure AD User Discovery.

-- OMS Connector Connect to Operations Manager Suite (OMS) and sync data like collections to OMS Log Analytics.
+- OMS Connector Connect to Operations Management Suite (OMS) and sync data like collections to OMS Log Analytics.

 - Upgrade Readiness Connect to Upgrade Readiness and view client upgrade-compatibility data.

-- Windows Store for Business Connect to the on-line store for Windows Store for Business and get apps for your organization that you can deploy with Configuration Manager.
+- Microsoft Store for Business Connect to the Microsoft Store for Business and get apps for your organization that you can deploy with Configuration Manager.

 When you use the wizard to configure a service, several common actions are available.
 These include:

-- Create or Import a server app: On the App page of the wizard, you can Create and Import Azure web apps.
-The available options depend on the service you are configuring.
+- Create or import a server app: On the App page of the wizard, you can Create and Import Azure web app registration metadata.
+The available options depend on the service you're configuring.
 In addition, some services might require an additional app.
-For example, a service might also require a Native Client app that is used for clients to directly authenticate communications with Azure services.
+For example, the Cloud management service requires a Native Client app that is used for clients to directly authenticate communications with Azure services.

 Create or import an Azure Active Directory web app registration for use with Configuration Manager

 - In the Administration workspace of the Configuration Manager console, expand Cloud Services, and then click Azure Services.